Questions about registration

 What is a Registration Information Sheet?
 It's a webpage listing information about your registration times, advising, and any bars you might have.
 Before registering, make sure you check your registration information sheet to see that your bars are cleared and that you know when to register.

 When do I register?
-You can register only during the assigned access times on your registration information sheet or in the Course Schedule.
+You can register only during the assigned access times on your registration information sheet.
 Continuing students may register early for the following semester.
 New students register during fall orientation held in the summer, or just before the semester starts.

 How do I decide which classes to register for?
 Speak to your academic adviser for information on your degree plan.